tangollama/cis411_lab0/labreports/LAB_eddiedaniel.md

 # Step 4: Setup a Continuous Integration configuration
 - What is the .circleci/config.yml doing?
+It allows one to make changes on existing file without complelety changing the other ones in order to test each unit individually,
 - What do the various sections on the config file do?
+ Things such as run restore and cache involve testing the code fiel to see if it works and having backups in case they don't which allows it to fall back.
+The welcome and run categories allow things to be setup in specific places where comments are also added for documentnation of what is involved in each step
 - When a CI build is successful, what does that philosophically and practically/precisely indicate about the build?
+That the build istself functions well and setup in a way that allows for the code in all aspects to work.
 - If you were to take the next step and ready this project for Continuous Delivery, what additional changes might you make in this configuration (conceptual, not code)?
+Better categorization for elements of the project to make sure everything will work.

 # Step 5: Merging the feature branch
 * The output of my git commit log